-We present multi-institutional data on bilateral epididymovasostomy at time of vasectomy reversal and evaluate patient and operative factors as predictors of success.
-Neither obstructive interval, intraoperative epididymal fluid characteristics, presence of motile sperm, or patient age predicted success in a series with 50% anastomotic success rate.
+We present multi-institutional data on bilateral EV at time of VR and evaluate patient and operative factors as predictors of success.
+None of the factors investigated, including obstructive interval, intraoperative epididymal fluid characteristics, presence of motile sperm, or patient age, predicted success in a series with 50% anastomotic success rate.
 Surgeon experience, coupled with finding an epididymal tubule with sperm or sperm parts, is likely of paramount importance when performing this delicate surgery.